nicocanali/doodle-challenge/README.md

 # 9. How can we scale

 Different partitioning strategies can definitely help (for example one partition per minute?).
-This way the consumer can operate in parallel and continue monitoring for late timestamps, since we would know they'd come from a given partition.
+This way the consumer can operate in parallel and continue monitoring for late timestamps, since we would know they'd come from a given partition, in order.

-Reducing the size of the messages (if we're in control of the producer) can help reducing the memory footprint, and experimenting with better serializer can help performance (see bonus below).
+Reducing the size of the messages (if we're in control of the producer) can help reducing the memory footprint, and experimenting with better serializers can help performance (see bonus below).

 # 10. Edge cases, options, and misc

 In all of the above, I never checked for the structure of the incoming messages.
 For example, my producer outputs every kind of message to the same partition, while I blindly gave for granted that I would find a `ts` field.
+Bad timestamps are definitely possible (as mentioned in bitflips above).

 Also, I decided to auto close the consumer after 1s of inactivity, but this would depend on the source we're dealing with.